victorheringer/planning-poker-deck/README.md

 ## Why Planning Poker Deck

 - :mobile_phone_off: Offline first.
+You don't need to rely on your mobile connection to estimate things!

 - :floppy_disk: Small footprint.
+Less than 150kb gzipped!

 - :memo: Create your own custom deck.
+Or use any of the given default decks that covers most common decks.

 - :octocat: Open Source.
-You know everything that is installed on your phone.
+You know everything that is installed on your phone and always can send a pull resquest to fix or add a feature.

 ## Setup
 This app uses create-react-app so all commands from it, is available here as well.